bokkypoobah/DaoCasinoTokenSaleContractAudit/README.md

 ## Risks

-The primary risk of crowdfunding contracts is that the high value of ethers held by a newly designed un-battle tested contract is a target for attack.
+This crowdfunding contract has a low risk of being attacked, as the The primary risk of crowdfunding contracts is that the high value of ethers held by a newly designed un-battle tested contract is a target for attack.

 While this crowdsale contract will accumulate ethers during the crowdsale.
 The owner of the contracts is advised to periodically withdraw ETH from the crowdsale contracts to reduce the risk of attacks on the contract.